akinbicer/akinbicer/README.md

 # Hi there 👋

-I'm Akin Bicer, and I'm thrilled to connect with you!
-I have a strong academic background in Accounting and Finance, earning an excellent degree during my high school years.
-However, my true passion lies in the field of Information Technologies.
+I'm Akin Bicer, a passionate software developer and technology enthusiast.
+Welcome to my GitHub profile!

+I have a strong academic background in Accounting and Finance, but my true passion lies in the field of Information Technology.
 Over the past six years, I have dedicated myself to developing new skills and expanding my knowledge in this dynamic field.

+## 💻 Software Development

-In the realm of Information Technologies, I excel as a Computing Specialist, DevOps Specialist, and Software Development Specialist.
-These roles have allowed me to leverage my strengths and contribute to various aspects of technology.
+In the realm of software development, I excel as a Computing Specialist, DevOps Specialist, and Software Development Specialist.
+I am experienced in the following technologies:

-## Software Development

 - Programming Languages: C / C++ / C# / Java / Python / Shell Scripting
 - Web Development: HTML / CSS / JavaScript / jQuery / Bootstrap / Angular / Node.js / React / Vue.js